Bourns College of Engineering

 Data-driven Planing of Power Distribution Systems

-Learning to Design, Evaluate and Trade in Electricity Market
+Learning to Design, Operate and Trade in Electricity Market

 Background

-In order to advance the field of machine learning, we need to develop a unified theory to explain and quantify the performance bounds of deep neural networks.
+To advance the field of machine learning, we need to develop a unified theory to explain & quantify the performance bounds of deep neural networks.

 Research Summary